-- 10. To speed up the drying time, you can go back over the carpet using only the vacuum, (extractor). - 11.
-When the carpet is dry, re-vacuum to insure the complete removal of any solution residue. - 12.
-Place paper or cardboard under the metal legs of chairs and tables while the carpet is still wet. - 13.
-Clean the equipment, wipe it dry and place in the storage area.
+- 10. If foam appears in the view window, turn off all switches and add more defoamer to the tank. - 11.
+To speed up the drying time, you can go back over the carpet using only the vacuum, (extractor). - 12.
+When the carpet is dry, re-vacuum to insure the complete removal of any solution residue. - 13.
+Place paper or cardboard under the metal legs of chairs and tables while the carpet is still wet. - 14.
+Clean the equipment, wipe it dry and place it in the storage area.